grafana/faro-web-sdk/README.md

 *Warning*: currently pre-release and subject to frequent breaking changes.
 Use at your own risk.

-Grafana JavaScript Agent is a library that can instrument javascript applications (both frontend and (soon!) backend) to collect telemetry and forward it to the [Grafana Agent](https://grafana.com/docs/agent/latest/) (with app o11y collector integration enabled).
+Grafana JavaScript Agent is a library that can instrument JavaScript applications (both frontend and (soon!) backend) to collect telemetry and forward it to the [Grafana Agent](https://grafana.com/docs/agent/latest/) (with app o11y collector integration enabled).
 Grafana Agent then can send this data further to [Prometheus](https://prometheus.io/),